 Within the program, NGOs, community centers, libraries and informal groups apply for grants to finance projects stimulating the intellectual and creative aspirations of children and teenagers, developing their ability to achieve independently and realistically set goals, shaping active and open attitudes.
 Such projects also encourage efforts benefiting their communities and enable young people to participate in activities extending beyond the standard curricula offered by schools.
 In 2017, 124 projects were funded within the All-Poland Grant Competition and the Regional Grant Competition.

 Rounding out the program are training sessions for project coordinators.
 The sessions deal with ways of conducting projects, particularly emphasizing the involvement of young people in the role of active creators, participants and direct implementers of an undertaking.
-The project coordinators can also take advantage of ICT training sessions.
+The training offer for coordinators covers also such subjects as use of ICT in educational projects management and popularization.

-Also in 2017, another edition of the summer school for 24 most active project participants took place.
-Its objective was to improve the skills of social initiatives implementation targeted at local environment and development of leadership skills.
-The summer school graduates have the opportunity to obtain a grant for carrying out short-term projects benefitting their local communities.
+As in the past years, in 2017 another round of summer school for most active participants of projects was organized.
+The objective of the school is to improve skills required for implementing social initiatives benefiting local environment and development of leadership competence.
+Summer school graduates have the opportunity to receive a grant for short-term projects benefiting their local community.
+Last year 24 people attended the summer school classes.

 An important component of the “Equal Opportunities” Program are its Local Forums, held by organizations participating in the program.
 The Forums are a place for institutions and individuals involved in activities benefiting the youth in their communities to discuss the potential of the local environment as well as barriers limiting the development opportunities for young people living in small towns.
-In 2016, 10 forums were held with participation of 300 people.
+Last year, 13 local forums participated by over 380 users were held.

 The program’s seventeen editions resulted in the implementation of more than 2,800 projects involving approx. 142,000 participants (indirectly nearly 450,000 people have been involved) and stimulation as well as integration of local communities around activities benefiting children and youth.
 27 publications have been issued, describing the methodology of selected model projects, which could be implemented in other parts of Poland.